Jeff Byers: College career

 With the injury of starting center Kristofer O'Dowd, Byers was moved to starting center for the Trojans 2009 season opener against San Jose State.

 Professional career

-2010 NFL Draft

-Undrafted in the 2010 NFL Draft, Byers was signed by his former college coach, Pete Carroll, to the Seattle Seahawks on April 30, 2010, but cut before the start of the season.
+Undrafted in the 2010 NFL draft, Byers was signed by his former college coach, Pete Carroll, to the Seattle Seahawks on April 30, 2010, but cut before the start of the season.
 Byers was then added to the Denver Broncos practice squad on September 6, 2010.
 Byers was activated by the Broncos in December 2010, but released the following summer.
 Following his release by the Broncos, Byers was added to the Panthers' practice squad on September 5, 2011.
 He was promoted to the Panthers' active roster on December 17, 2011.
 Byers announced his retirement on March 11, 2014.